Yellowstone fires of 1988: Fire management policy development in the United States

 In the eastern United States, with its significant rainfall, wildfires are relatively small and have rarely posed a great risk to life and property.
-As white settlements moved further west into drier areas, the first large-scale fires were encountered.
+As settlements moved further west into drier areas, the first large-scale fires were encountered.
 Range fires on the Great Plains and forest fires in the Rocky Mountains are larger and more destructive than in the east.
 A number of catastrophic fire events over the years greatly influenced fire management policies.

 The worst loss of life in United States history due to a wildfire occurred in 1871 when the Peshtigo Fire swept through Wisconsin, killing more than 1,200 people.
 The Santiago Canyon Fire of 1889 in California and especially the Great Fire of 1910 in Montana and Idaho contributed to the philosophy that fire was a danger that needed to be suppressed.
 The Great Fire of 1910 burned 3000000 acre, destroyed a number of communities, and killed 86 people; this event prompted various land management agencies to emphasize wildfire suppression.
-Prior to the 1960s, U.S. Government land agencies, including the National Park Service, generally followed the fire management policies established by the U.S. Forest Service, which oversees the majority of the nation's forestlands.
+Prior to the 1960s, U.S. Government land agencies, including the National Park Service, generally followed the fire management policies established by the U.S. Forest Service, which oversees the majority of the nation's Forestland.
 That policy was to suppress all wildland fires.

 Before the middle of the 20th century, most forest managers believed that fires should be suppressed at all times.
 By 1935, the U.S. Forest Service's fire management policy stipulated that all wildfires were to be suppressed by 10 a.m. the morning after they were first spotted.
 Firefighting crews were established throughout public lands and generally staffed by young men during fire seasons.
 By 1940, firefighters known as smokejumpers would parachute out of airplanes to extinguish flames in remote locations.
 By the beginning of World War II, more than 8,000 fire lookout towers had been constructed in the United States.
 Though many have been torn down due to increased use of airplanes for fire spotting, two are still used each year in Yellowstone.
 Firefighting efforts were highly successful, with the area burned by wildfires reduced from an annual average of 30000000 acre during the 1930s, to between 2000000 acre and 5000000 acre by the 1960s.
 The need for lumber during World War II was high and fires that destroyed timberland were deemed unacceptable.
 In 1944, the U.S. Forest Service developed an ad campaign to help educate the public that all fires were detrimental, using a cartoon black bear named Smokey Bear.
 This iconic firefighting bear can still be seen on posters with the catchphrase "Only you can prevent forest fires".
 Early posters of Smokey Bear misled the public into believing that western wildfires were predominantly human-caused.
 However, in Yellowstone, 78 percent of fires are caused by lightning, while only 22 percent are human-caused.